Armenian mafia: Germany

-In March 2018, the Armenian ambassador to Germany, Ashot Smbatyan, offered assistance to the authorities in the fight against the Armenian mafia.
-However, the BKA declined his request.
-In a confidential letter from the BKA in March 2018, it says: Due to the possible "connection" of state structures with the "thieves-in-law", it is not recommended to have deep cooperation with Armenian authorities".
-In a secret file of the Federal Intelligence Service from the year of 2008, Smbatyan is referred to as "thieves in law".
+A BKA report concluded that Armenian organized crime groups exist in Germany and possess considerable financial resources together with other criminal groups from the former Soviet Union.

-German investigators suspected the boxing champion, Karo Murat, of participating in the Erfurt school shooting until his brother, Koko Murat, admitted to visiting the gaming club.
-However, according to the investigation, Karo Murat's mobile phone and car were there.
-Also, as reported by the German police, many of the participants in the Erfurt shootout used mobile phones registered with the boxer Arthur Abraham’s company in Berlin.
-Arthur Abraham, the famous German boxer, champion of Armenian origin, and who was also involved in the real estate business, did not comment on his connections with the suspects.
-In the ARD TV channel’s documentary titled "Exakt - die Story: Paten in Deutschland", Abraham is described as being one of the central figures of the Armenian mafia in Germany.
 Armenian criminal groups in Germany were particularly involved in drug trafficking, counterfeiting, gambling, and the organization of illegal migration.
-They also forged contacts with German politicians, such as with Manfred Grund, the Bundestag deputy from Thuringia from the CDU (the Christian Democratic Union of Germany).
-The deputy, among other things, visited Nagorno-Karabakh with another deputy from Thuringia from the CDU, Albert Weiler, who leads the German-Armenian Forum and also has links with Arthur Abraham and other alleged members of the Armenian mafia.

 France

 French Gendarmerie with on-the-field support of Europol targeted suspects across France believed to be part of an Armenian mafia group involved in large-scale poly-criminal activities, including cigarette smuggling, extortion and money laundering.
 Over 27 house searches were carried out in Rennes, Gap, St. Etienne, Nancy, Strasbourg, Haguenau, Reims, Chalon-Sur-Saône, Paris, Nantes, Limoges and Brest.
 As a result, 21 suspects were arrested, including an individual believed to be a high-ranking member of this mafia group.
 Some €23 000 in cash was seized at the premises, alongside over 2 000 packs of cigarettes, 23 kg of raw tobacco and 6 weapons.

-In December 2018, the French police conducted an operation codenamed VORS 69-01 against a criminal syndicate operating in France and Belgium, which included Armenian and Georgian Mafiosi.
+In December 2018, the French police conducted an operation codenamed VORS 69-01 against a criminal syndicate operating in France and Belgium, which included Azerbaijani mafiosi, Georgian mafiosi and Armenian gangsters.
 The syndicate was involved in burglaries, drug trafficking, and document forgery.
 More than 300 police officers and aircraft were involved in the operation.
-Among those arrested were 9 Georgian citizens, two of whom were thieves in law.